Tips for Visitors and Shoppers

 -

 Looking for antiques?
-There are antique dealers everywhere, but many shoppers head to the Canton Civic Center for antiques deals.
+There are antique dealers everywhere, but many shoppers head to the Canton Civic Center for deals on antiques.

 -